martinmuzak/OfficeDocs-SkypeForBusiness/Teams/rooms/voice-and-face-recognition.md

 **Question:** Are voice and face enrollments available in GCCH and DOD?

-**Answer:** No, voice and face enrollments are currently available only up to GCC and are not available in GCCH or DOD environments.
+**Answer:** No, voice and face enrollments are currently available only up to GCC and aren't available in GCCH or DOD environments.

 **Question:** Can admins download end users' voice and face data?

 **Answer:** No, data export is managed directly by end users.
-Admins do not have access to export voice and face data, giving users full control over their profiles.
+Admins don't have access to export voice and face data, giving users full control over their profiles.

 ## Related topics